For more information about Big Picture Learning, go to their website at http://www.bigpicture.org/

 To be placed into Senior Institute, students must go before a committee and demonstrate readiness for the increased responsibilities.
 Senior Institute students are required to maintain the Gateway Keys, perform exhibitions every semester, create a lengthly autobiography, complete at least one college course, create a college portfolio of applications, scholarships and essays, complete the Senior Thesis and the Senior Exhibition.

 Each student performs exhibitions four times per year.
-These experiences give students a chance to demonstrate learning, reflect on their experience that semester and practice doing this in front of their parent, advisor, and other school team members.
+These experiences give students a chance to demonstrate learning, reflect on their experience that quarter and practice doing this in front of their parent, advisor, and other school team members.
 Go HERE

 for a list of the Exhibition experiences.